 11. Apply for a work permit (if needed) or a combined permit for residence and work

-If you employ someone who is not from the EEA or Switzerland, or from Croatia, for less than 3 months, you must apply usually for a work permit from the Employee Insurance Agency (UWV).
+If you employ someone who is not from the EEA or Switzerland for less than 3 months, you must apply usually for a work permit from the Employee Insurance Agency (UWV).
 If you employ someone for 3 months or longer you must usually apply for a combined permit for residence and work: the Single Permit.

 12. Organise suitable accommodation for foreign employees

 You are obliged to find suitable accommodation for employees who need a work permit.
 You must observe the relevant rules applicable in your municipality.